IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 @import '~igniteui-angular/lib/core/styles/themes/index';
 ```

-Date Range Picker Component exposes `igx-date-range-picker-theme` and utilizes several components and directives, including `igxInputGroupComponent`, `igxCalendar` and `igxOverlay`.
-Any global styling for the above will affect the `igxDateRangeComponent`.
-As the Date Range Picker Component uses the input group's and calendar's theme, we have to create new themes that extend the [`igx-calendar-theme`]({environment:sassApiUrl}/index.html#function-igx-calendar-theme), [`igx-input-group-theme`]({environment:sassApiUrl}/index.html#function-igx-input-group-theme) and use some of their parameters to style the date range picker in conjunction with the date range picker's own theme.
+The Date Range Picker Component exposes `igx-date-range-picker-theme` and utilizes several components and directives, including `igxInputGroupComponent`, `igxCalendar` and `igxOverlay`.
+Any global styling for the aforementioned components and directives will affect the `igxDateRangeComponent`.
+As the Date Range Picker Component uses the input group and calendar themes, we have to create new themes that extend the [`igx-calendar-theme`]({environment:sassApiUrl}/index.html#function-igx-calendar-theme) and [`igx-input-group-theme`]({environment:sassApiUrl}/index.html#function-igx-input-group-theme) and use some of their parameters to style the date range picker in conjunction with the date range picker theme.
 We will use a single custom color palette to define the colors to use across all themes:

 ```scss
 // COMMON